-What should I do when my child is absent?
+What should I do when my son/daughter is absent?

-- Please inform the school preferably via the Parent Gateway on every day of absence, no later than 10am.
-If you do not have access to this, please telephone the school absence line on 01202 495778.
+Please inform us via the School Gateway app on every day of absence, no later than 10am.
+If you do not have internet access, please telephone the absence line on 01202 495778 no later than 9am.

-- If the unlikely event that you have been unable to contact the school to explain your child’s absence, then please write a note in their logbook and ask your child to show this to his/her form tutor on their return.
+If for any reason you have been unable to contact us to explain your child’s absence, then please write a note in the student’s logbook and ask them to show this to their form tutor on their return.

-If your child is absent and we have not heard from you by 10:30am, you will receive an automated ‘Unexplained Absence’ message via the Parent Gateway and we ask that you respond to this promptly, giving the reason for the absence.
+If your child is absent and we have not heard from you then you should receive an automated ‘Unexpected Absence’ message via the School Gateway app or text message.
+Please do what you can to respond promptly to these messages.

 In view of the above, absences will only be authorised in exceptional circumstances.
 All other requests (including all holiday requests) are likely to be refused and any absence marked as unauthorised.
 Please notify us in advance of planned absence by writing to your child’s Head of Year.
 If you know in advance that your child needs to be absent (e.g. for a medical or dental appointment) then please do let us know via the School Gateway app or absence line.